Garfield's Fun Fest: Release

 Garfield's Fun Fest was released on DVD on August 5, 2008, by 20th Century Fox Home Entertainment.

-Analysis

-Alhough Paul Mavis described the film as lacking comedic excellence and the film garnered no important accolades, it does contain serious literary elements: the meta-story (the film opens with one of the characters reading a story; a character from that story later appears in the main exposition, and is ultimately revealed to be the narrator of the entire film, itself merely a story), metatheatrical overtones reminiscent of the work of Luigi Pirandello and others (the characters inhabit a comic strip and are aware of it), and the quest motif (the protagonist, Garfield, must travel through strange lands, overcome various obstacles, and achieve transformative wisdom to attain his goal).
+International sale rights were held by Velvet Octopus.

 Box office

 The film opened in nine countries.
 Its most profitable market was Brazil, where the film generated $729,560 in revenue and opened at sixth place with $219,801.
 The film had a 2013 re-release in Portugal, and opened to $9,048, finishing eighth at the box office.
 The film dropped to 14th and 19th in its second and third weekends and finished with $21,705.

 Critical response

 Paul Mavis of DVD Talk said in his review: "Maybe the problem is that Garfield creator Jim Davis, who wrote this movie, can't translate his humor into an 80 minute film.
 What's funny in a three-panel strip becomes drawn out and forced in a feature-length film.
-The obvious video-game structuring of the scenes is to be expected, I guess, in these days of rampant, voracious synergy, but that doesn't make the film any more palatable.
-Maybe somebody else should be brought in to write these straight-to-DVD toons?
-It doesn't help, either, that the voice work here is somewhat muted.
-Legendary Frank Welker as Garfield doesn't seem all that inspired this time around (true, he's working with a character who's supposed to be ticked off and monotone, but Welker doesn't seem to find any fun here).
-And unfortunately, Tim Conway basically phones in his turn as Freddy Frog (even that character's name shows Davis' tired approach to the material - Freddy?
-Really?
-That's the funniest or most memorable name you could come up with?).
-I'm a fan of Conway's, but there's very little here to recommend in his rote performance."
+The obvious video-game structuring of the scenes is to be expected, I guess, in these days of rampant, voracious synergy, but that doesn't make the film any more palatable."